Asiim/TDD-chess/README.md

 - ~~Prevent king from moving like knight~~
 - ~~Prevent king from moving like bishop~~
 - ~~Prevent king from moving like rook~~
+- ~~Prevent king from moving on a field that is occupied by enemy rook~~
-- Prevent king from moving on a field that is occupied by enemy rook
+- ~~Prevent king from moving on a field that is occupied by enemy bishop~~
-- Prevent king from moving on a field that is occupied by enemy bishop
+- ~~Prevent king from moving on a field that is occupied by enemy queen~~
-- Prevent king from moving on a field that is occupied by enemy queen
+- ~~Prevent king from moving on a field that is occupied by enemy knight~~
-- Prevent king from moving on a field that is occupied by enemy knight
+- ~~Prevent king from moving on a field that is occupied by enemy pawn~~
-- Prevent king from moving on a field that is occupied by enemy pawn
+- ~~Prevent king from moving on a field that is occupied by enemy king~~
 - ~~Move king on a field that is not occupied (enemy on destination)~~

 ### Figure tests: